This topic describes how to create a managed Kubernetes cluster that runs sandboxed containers in the Container Service for Kubernetes (ACK) console.

-- You can create up to five clusters across regions for each account.
-You can deploy
+- By default, you can create up to five clusters across all regions with each account.

-up to 40 nodes in each cluster.
-To increase the quota of clusters or nodes, submit a ticket.
+Each cluster can contain up to 40 nodes.
+To increase the quota of clusters or nodes,submit a ticket.

-Notice By default, you can add up to 48 route entries to a VPC.
+Notice By default, you can add up to 48 route entries to the VPC where an ACK cluster is deployed.
 This means that you can configure up to 48 route entries for ACK clusters deployed in a VPC.
-To increase the quota of route entries for a VPC, submit a ticket.
+To increase the quota of route entries for a VPC,submit a ticket.

 - You can create up to 100 security groups under each account.